marcusoftnet/marcusoftnet.github.io/_posts/2026-07-15-ai-flow-toc.md

 If there was no bottleneck then software development features would be in production the moment you thought of them.
 It might feel like that with an AI, but it is not like that.
 Why?
 Because there's a bottleneck in the system.

-We have often claimed that coding is not the bottleneck, and before AI it was easy to think so.
-It might even have been the bottleneck in some regards, but I would bet that was rarely the case.
+We have often claimed that coding is _not_ the bottleneck, but before AI it was easy to think so.
+Coding might even have been the bottleneck in some regards, but I would bet that was rarely the case.

 Yearly releases (yes - I worked in that org, less than 2 years ago), 22 layers of decisions before developers wrote code (worked there too, 6 years ago) or just the simple "no releases on Fridays" are examples of process that place the bottleneck somewhere else than in writing the code.